minprog/pyprog/opdrachten/week3/leesbaarheid/venglish.md

 Write, in a file named `leesbaarheid.py`, a program which calculates the readability of a text based on the Coleman-Liau index.

 * The output of the program is in the vorm of `Grade X`. where X is the calculated grade.
-This is a whole number, so round off the result.
+This is a whole number, so be sure to round off the result of your coleman_liau function.
 * If the grade is 16 or higher, give a grade of `Grade 16+` as output.
 Print `Below Grade 1` if the grade is less than 1.

 ## Code

 Design your program as described below.
 Complete the docstrings with doctests and any other explanation you deem necessary.

-    def calculate_grade(words: int, sentences: int, letters: int) -> float:
+    def calculate_grade(words: int, sentences: int, letters: int) -> int:
         """
         First, calculates the values of L and S based on the amount of words and sentences.
 Returns the grade based on these values.